 - They allow you to change the blade with ease.

-- The band saw is made of a narrow blade, whereas the table saw comes with a circular standard blade with carbide teeth.
+- The band saw has a narrow blade, whereas the table saw comes with a standard circular blade with carbide teeth.

 - The band saw is ideal for circular and odd parts, whereas the Table saw is meant for straight cuts.

 - A table saw is more dangerous to use.